 The Neuroscience of Great Work

 Great Work is supported by the science of how the brain changes.
 Neuroplasticity allows your brain to reorganize itself through repetition and focused attention.
-Each time you engage with meaningful work, you strengthen the pathways that make that work easier and more natural over time.
+Each time you engage with meaningful work, you strengthen the pathways that make that work easier, more natural, and more energizing over time.

 Small steps build lasting change

-Alongside neuroplasticity, the brain is influenced by patterns that shape how you approach meaningful work.
-One of the most common is the negativity bias, which directs attention toward potential risks more quickly than opportunities.
-This can create hesitation when you think about beginning your Great Work.
-It is simply the brain responding to uncertainty.
+Alongside neuroplasticity, your brain is also shaped by patterns that influence how you approach meaningful work.
+One of the most common is the negativity bias, which tends to scan for risks before possibilities.
+This can create hesitation or self-doubt when you consider starting something new.
+It is simply your brain responding to uncertainty.

 Beginning your Great Work does not require a major life overhaul.
-You can start with something small.
+You can start with something small and pay attention to what feels energizing.

 Reflect on the ideas that bring you energy